KenXBS/XBS/README.md

 XBS is a model-driven application development platform.
 XBS Application development cycle is straightforward: first, model application processes by using XBS graphical modeling tools.
 After that, to implement all the code nodes (if any) with chosen programming languages.
 XBS is an executable MDD.
 XBS process diagrams are executed by XBS Engine directly.
-In another word, â€˜the model is the executableâ€™.
+In another word, ¡®the model is the executable¡¯.
 XBS Engine manages application models loading, remote calling, scheduling and fail-over, etc. Except that, application code talks to third party API directly.

 <img src="https://github.com/KenXBS/XBS/blob/master/images/architecture_stack.png" width="600" />